Penpix of New Zealand squad

 Tough, uncompromising and no-nonsense player.
 Made his debut in 2000 before spending seven years in the international wilderness.
 Lacks pace but has proved a pillar of strength in the run-up to the World Cup.

-Born in England, his family emigrated to New Zealand when he was eight
+Born in England, his family emigrated to New Zealand when he was eight.
+Was spotted by a scout while playing for a school team a

 Get the best features, fun and footballing frolics straight to your inbox every week.